Well over 90% of emails get junked. So why annoy so many people?

 While graymail is perfectly legitimate, unlike spam, because subscribers voluntarily subscribe and always have the option to unsubscribe, both can have the same undesired end result.

-This is why I have ceased using email marketing for my books, and have removed the subscription forms from all my sites.
+This is why I have ceased using email marketing for my books.

 When I looked through the email that I receive, open and read, most are of this nature.
 New posts from blogs that I enjoy reading.

 I have written before about the importance of having a mailing list because it is contact data that you own, unlike social media contacts.